backupbrew/switchbrew/SVC.md

 </div>

-\[1.0.0\] When used on retail where inx0 bit31 is clear, the system will throw a [fatal-error](Error%20codes.md "wikilink").
-Otherwise when bit31 is set, it will return 0 and notify the debugger?

-\[Maybe 2.0.0+\] If the process is attached, report the Break event.
-Then, if svcContinueDebugEvent didn't apply IgnoreException on the
-thread: if TPIDR\_EL0 is 0, adjust ELR\_EL1 to retry to svc instruction (and set TPIDR\_EL0 to 1).
+If the process is attached, report the Break event.
+Then, if svcContinueDebugEvent didn't apply IgnoreException on the thread: if TPIDR\_EL0 is 0, adjust ELR\_EL1 to retry to svc instruction (and set TPIDR\_EL0 to 1).

 Otherwise, if bit31 in reason isn't set, perform crash reporting (see Exception Handling section below), if it doesn't terminate the process